 Familial Genetic Testing

-A number of genetic syndromes have been associated with brain tumors (particularly pediatric brain cancer), including Cowden syndrome, Turcot syndrome, neurofibromatosis types 1 and 2, and tuberous sclerosis complex.
-Familial testing for tuberous sclerosis and referral to genetic counseling should be considered in patients diagnosed with a subependymal giant cell astrocytoma.
-(For more information, see the Tuberous Sclerosis Complex Test Fact Sheet.)
-Other indications for referral to genetic counseling include pediatric diagnosis of a brain tumor with signs of a related genetic disorder, a brain tumor in the presence of additional Lynch syndrome-associated cancers in the individual or family, and astrocytoma and melanoma in the same person or two first-degree relatives.
+Other indications for referral to genetic counseling include, but are not limited to, pediatric diagnosis of a brain tumor with signs of a related genetic disorder, a brain tumor in the presence of additional Lynch syndrome-associated cancers in the individual or family, and both astrocytoma and melanoma in the individual or in two first-degree relatives.
 Several other indications should prompt referral to genetic counseling, and the list of indications continues to expand.
 For more details, see the American College of Medical Genetics (ACMG) guidelines.

 Other Tests